arrudagates/PTBRi/ptbr_definitions.md

 If statements are written as the keyword `se` followed by a comparison operator (and optionally a modifier) surrounded by a value/identifier/expression on both sides

+If statements can also have an else statement after the code block and the end keyword, explained at the section "Else"

+If statements require code to be run, everything between the if statement and the keyword `até aqui` is considered inner code of the if statement

 Valid comparison operators are:
 - é
 - não é